softdevteam/krun-linux-kernel/README.md

 Our branches are named `linux-\*-krun`.

 ### Step 2: Configure and Build the Kernel

+Skip this step if you are installing a binary package.

 Krun requires that the kernel is running in "full tickless mode", thus minimising regular tick interrupts where possible (for all but the boot CPU core).